Menu

 "In 1994, three young computer hackers telephoned Graham Schorer, the official Spokesperson for Telstra Casualties (COT), regarding their Telstra arbitrations.

 I also wrote to Hon.
-Robert Clark on 20 June 2012 to remind him that his office was already in receipt of Graham Schorer's 7 July 2011 statutory declaration.
+Robert Clark on 20 June 2012 to remind him that his office had already received Graham Schorer's 7 July 2011 statutory declaration.
 I also approached other government authorities and provided the Scandrett & Associates report (see Open Letter File No/12 and File No/13), which leaves no doubt that the hackers were absolutely correct concerning this electronic surveillance.

 If the hackers included Julian Assange, he carried out a duty to expose what he thought was a crime.
-Significant law enforcement agencies and the media have been asking the Australian public to disclose incidents that they believe are crimes because doing so is in the public interest.
+Significant law enforcement agencies and the media have been asking the Australian public to disclose incidents they believe constitute crimes, as doing so is in the public interest.
 When I exposed similar crimes to the Australian Federal Police – Australian Federal Police Investigation File No/1 – I was penalised, and Telstra carried out its threats.

 On page 15 of a publication titled The Most Dangerous Man In The World, written in 2011 by the ABC TV Four Corners journalist Andrew Fowler, Mr Fowler notes that Julian Assange was one of those who hacked into Telstra's Lonsdale Street Telephone Exchange computer system in the centre of Melbourne.
 This is the same Lonsdale telephone exchange which had caused so many problems for my business, as reported in the government's report titled AUSTEL’s Adverse Findings, which notes at Point 209 –